PipedreamHQ/pipedream/docs/docs/components/migrating/README.md

 ### Advanced: Using Async Options

 Next, let's take the example one step further.
 Instead of asking users to enter the owner and repo name, let's use `async options` so users can select the repo from a drow-down menu.
-To do that, well:
+To do that, we'll:

 1. Remove the `owner` and `repo` props
 2. Add a `repoFullName` prop that makes a request to `https://api.github.com/user/repos` to retrieve a list of (paginated) repos
 3. Update the `run()` function to use the `repoFullName` prop

 ```javascript
 const axios = require("axios")